 In accordance with Chapter 126/261, all schools must submit a summary report which will include the following information at a minimum: specific information identifying the school, the superintendent; the total student enrollment, the number of new students identified by vaccine type, as either immunized, exempt or out of compliance, and the number of students who are enrolled and un-immunized.
 Each report shall be signed by the school superintendent as a certification that the information is accurate and complete.

-The Maine Center for Disease Control and Prevention will, from time to time, select a small sample of student health records for the purpose of comparing reported results against the criteria delineated in these rules.
-The results of this sample survey will be shared with school superintendents for the purpose of identifying problem areas that may be occurring in the completion of their school health records.
-Individual students are not be identified.
+The Maine Center for Disease Control and Prevention will randomly select a small sample of student health records to compare reported results against the criteria delineated in these rules.
+The results of this sample survey will be shared with school superintendents to identify potential problem areas in the completion of their school health records.
+Individual students are not identified.
 Contact the Maine Immunization Program, Maine CDC for more information.
 You can access these reports on the Maine Immunization Program Immunization Assessment Reports webpage.

 School Health Annual Report